UppsalaNLP/UD-MULTIGENRE/README.md

 | textbook         |              | Educational literature, textbooks                                                                              |
 | wiki             | ✔            | Main Wikipedia articles.
 Wikihow, Wikinews, Wikitravel, and Wikianswers are not considered in this category    |

+## References

+Vera Danilova and Sara Stymne.
+2023.
+UD-MULTIGENRE – a UD-Based Dataset Enriched with Instance-Level Genre Annotations.
+In Proceedings of the 3rd Workshop on Multi-lingual Representation Learning (MRL), pages 253–267, Singapore.
+Association for Computational Linguistics.